Genuitec/webpad-team-extensions/README.md

 # Team Extensions by WebPad

-Team Extensions for Brackets is the first in a suite of WebPad extensions.
+[Team Extensions for Brackets](https://www.genuitec.com/products/webpad/teamext/) is the first in a suite of WebPad extensions.
 You need your team of web developers and designers to keep their Brackets setup in sync with specific extensions used for a project.
 Team Extensions makes it easy to communicate and install required team project extensions.
 Ready, set, code!

+At [Genuitec](https://www.genuitec.com/), we are a fan of Brackets for front-end web development.
+[WebPad](https://www.genuitec.com/products/webpad/) is shaping up to be a suite of Brackets extensions that make web development easier.
+Our first free entry into this suite is Team Extensions by WebPad.
+Follow @WebPadDev on Twitter to keep up with what’s new!

 ![Team Extensions Screenshot](https://resources.cloud.genuitec.com/wp-content/uploads/2015/04/project_extensions.png)